Great0ne/MGS1-PC-Randomizer/README.md

 - Wolf's ambush to Meryl,
   if the player has already PSG1, then the fight with Wolf will trigger with Meryl on the ground without the possibility to go back, so keeping PSG1/Stinger/Nikita ammo is advised.
-- Pal Key (FIXED),
+- (FIXED) Pal Key,
-  if got randomly before needed, then the rat drop will give it to a null state, fixed it.
+  if got randomly before needed, then the rat drop will give it to a null state.
-- Escape Rations (FIXED),
+- (FIXED) Escape Rations,
-  picking up rations during escape caused crash if an item was given instead, added code to fix it.
+  picking up rations during escape caused crash if an item was given instead.

 Feel free to report any encountered issues.